CUNEIFORM BONES ANATOMY

 Cuneiform Bones - Isolated View, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The medial cuneiform is the largest of the cuneiform bones.
-It is situated at the medial side of the foot and plays a crucial role in forming the medial longitudinal arch.
+It is situated at the medial side of your foot and plays a crucial role in forming your medial longitudinal arch.

 Size and Shape